 2 Sitio(s) de ejecución

-Raisa S. : "I saw that they brought an enormous number of Jews here by car.
+Raisa S.: "I saw them bringing an enormous number of Jews here by car.
 They made them stand in several rows, with their backs towards the pit, the women holding their children, the elderly.
-Then, they fired.
+Then, they opened fire.
 There was a burst of gunfire, and the Jews fell into the ravine.
-They didn’t die at once, the children were crying.
+They didn’t all die at once, the children were crying.
 The Germans did not bury them right away.
-They first brought other groups to be shot, and later, a bulldozer to cover the bodies with dirt."
+They brought other groups to be shot first, and later a bulldozer to cover the bodies with dirt."
 (Witness N°509, interviewed in June 2011)

-"In Vitebsk itself, the victims were forced to undress completely and to lie down in the pits and were shot with a bullet in the neck.
+"In Vitebsk itself, the victims were forced to undress completely and lie down in the pits before being shot with a bullet to the neck.
 The victims that came next had to lie on top of the previous ones and were shot."
 [Prosecutor's report on Vitebsk region, B162-2400]

 The Nazis established a ghetto in the northern part of the right bank along the Ilinskii embankment.
-It consisted of several quarters of Jewish residence.
-Some of the Jews were also gathered in a former vegetable store, others into the yeast plant, or into the tobacco factory.
-A second, much smaller ghetto, was established at the metalworkers’ club (Dom Metallistov) and in the surrounding area.
+It consisted of several neighborhoods of Jewish residence.
+Some of the Jews were also put in a former vegetable store, others in the yeast plant, or in the tobacco factory.
+A second much smaller ghetto was established at the metalworkers’ club (Dom Metallistov) and in the surrounding area.
 In September, all the Jews had to move into the second ghetto.
 According to estimates, the total number of deaths within the ghetto was between 5000 and 10000 due to epidemics or starvation.

-Thanks to Yahad’s research and meeting with eyewitnesses, especially Inesa G., a Jewish survivor, a grave that is most likely the resting place of 4 Jewish victims, was also identified within the former ghetto, in the garden of a block building.
+Thanks to Yahad’s research and recorded eyewitnesses accounts, notably that of Inesa G., a Jewish survivor, a grave that is most likely the resting place of 4 Jewish victims was also identified within the former ghetto, in the garden of a block building.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?